dai-shi/blog/content/posts/how-to-handle-async-actions-for-global-state-with-react-hooks-and-context/index.md

 ### useReducerAsync

 [use-reducer-async](https://github.com/dai-shi/use-reducer-async) provides a custom hook `useReducerAsync`.
-This is the library I developed, inspired by `useSageReducer`.
+This is the library I developed, inspired by `useSagaReducer`.
 It's not capable of what generator functions can do, but it works with any async functions.